Force over Distance: Chapter 26

 The scientist’s hands were cold.

-“You’re a mess, genius,” Young murmured.
-“All the goddamned time.”
+“You’re a mess, genius,” Young said, “all the goddamned time.”

 Rush tensed.
 His hands clenched.
-He shifted his weight forward.
-Slowly, he began to drag his left foot beneath him.
+He shifted his weight.
+Slowly, he dragged his left foot beneath him.
 Before he could get too far, Young swept his boot beneath the console, catching Rush’s foot behind his ankle and pulling it forward, preventing the scientist’s attempt to tear it open.

-//No.// He projected the word and the idea of negation as forcefully as he could.
+//No.// He projected the word and the idea of negation into the running light show of the man’s mind.

-He got a vague sense of distress in return—disorganized and from very far away.
+He got a vague sense of distress in return—disorganized and far away.

 //You’re okay.// He projected as much reassurance as he could though their link. //Try to relax, genius.//